pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 ## Live, preview and test dependencies

-In the previous section we showed that to conform to [`DependencyKey`][dependency-key-docs] you must provide _at least_ a `liveValue`, which is the default version of the dependency that is used when running on a device or simulator.
-The `DependencyKey` protocol inherits from a base protocol, [`TestDependencyKey`][test-dependency-key-docs], which has 2 other requirements, `testValue` and `previewValue`.
+In the previous section we showed that to conform to `DependencyKey` you must provide _at least_ a `liveValue`, which is the default version of the dependency that is used when running on a device or simulator.
+The `DependencyKey` protocol inherits from a base protocol, `TestDependencyKey`, which has 2 other requirements, `testValue` and `previewValue`.
 Both are optional and delegate to `liveValue` if not implemented.

 If you implement a static `testValue` property on your key, that value will be used when running your feature in a ``TestStore``.
 This is a great opportunity to supply a mocked version of the